Andreane Chamberland Flaunts Her Booty & Tan Lines In An Orange Thong Bikini By The Pool

 In the racy snap, Andreane served up a a stunning look as she donned an orange bikini.
 The skimpy top clung tightly to her ample bust while showing off her muscular arms and toned shoulders.

 The matching thong bikini bottoms rested high on her curvy hips and were snug around her tiny waist.
 The garment also put a spotlight on round booty and tan lines.
-Her flat tummy and killer legs.
+Her flat tummy and killer legs were also on full display.
 She accessorized the style with bracelets on her wrist and rings on her fingers.

 Andreane posed with her backside towards that camera.
-She hand one hand resting at her hip while the other held a pink butterfly.
+She had one hand resting at her hip while the other held a pink butterfly.
 She looked over her shoulder with a smoldering stare as she soaked up some sun.
 In the background of the shot, some green foliage and swimming pool were visible.

 Andreane wore her blond hair parted to the side.
 She styled the platinum strands in voluminous curls that brushed over her back and shoulders.